 L-R Mary Ann Crawford, Judith Carlson, Dani Wills -Development Director, Jennifer Wilson, Jack Flanagan, Keith Muniz, CEO-ARC, Chuck Homer, Tom Storrier

 Family Promise of Martin County received a MSCC Charity Week grant for $20,000.
-This is a HUMI matching grant.
+This is a matching grant.
 This $40,000 value will help Homeless families move on to Independent living,

 Photo of grant presentation: Rahz Slaughter, Director of Programs, Chuck Homer, Paige Cortes, Director of Operations and Jack Flanagan.